 Training all client-facing employees, including front desk, food and drink staff, and activity sales employees in upselling and cross-selling is another way to drive customer engagement as well as revenue.
 It is a relatively inexpensive investment that can produce high ROI.
 Importantly though, employees should be well-versed in upselling or cross-selling to enhance the customer experience with personalized offerings without veering into pushy territory, which can have the opposite effect.

 Harnessing the power of customer data can provide invaluable insights to inform key decision-making.
-Moreover, it can also support all departments across a hotel with data-driven automation of repetitive, time-consuming tasks.
-This can also help hotels address staff shortages, seasonal fluctuations, and the pressing current issues of inflation and rising wages.
+Moreover, it can also support all departments with data-driven automation of repetitive, time-consuming tasks.
+This can also help address staff shortages faced in hospitality, seasonal fluctuations, and the pressing current issues of inflation and rising wages.

 Streamlining the Guest Experience in 2022 and 2023

-Hotels can also integrate customer experience elements that are relatively new to market to offer guests something fresh, new, and convenient.
+Properties can also integrate customer experience elements that are relatively new to market to offer guests something fresh, new, and convenient.
 An example is to offer an optional contactless check-in and checkout, which allows guests to bypass the traditional method of going to the front desk.
-Such integrations can also indirectly impress guests by conveying that the hotel is ahead of the technology trend curve and embraces change that improves the guest experience.
+Such integrations can also indirectly impress guests by conveying that they are ahead of the technology trend curve and embraces the change that improves the guest experience.

-Reimaging Hotel Spaces for the New Working World
+Reimaging Hospitality Spaces for the New Working World

-Hotel lobbies and underused spaces such as conference rooms or even entire floors that are left dormant in low season periods can suddenly take on a new lease of life.
-As a result, hotels generate new revenue sources, strengthen competitiveness, modernize their brand appeal, and serve the community with a much-needed amenity.
+Lobbies and underused spaces such as conference rooms or even entire floors that are left dormant in low season periods can suddenly take on a new lease of life.
+As a result, it is possible to generate new revenue sources, strengthen competitiveness, modernize their brand appeal, and serve the community with a much-needed amenity.

 As discussed previously, offering professional working spaces can also tie into overall guest package offers.
-It enables hotels to cater to different types of professional clients.
-From traveling businesspeople to digital nomads, and from local freelancers or even small startups who want a space to work out of, there are various buyer personas that establishments can target.
-Don´t forget about the hotel rooms either.
+It enables hospitality businesses to cater to different types of professional clients.
+From travelling business people to digital nomads, and from local freelancers or even small startups who want a space to work out of, there are various buyer personas that establishments can target.
+Don´t forget about the rooms either.
 As a great example shown in the below image, Zoku offers guests both public spaces as well as space inside of the room to comfortably get some work done.

-Zoku Aparthotels Amsterdam, reimaging hotel spaces for the new working world
+Zoku Aparthotels Amsterdam, reimaging hospitality spaces for the new working world